csc-training/openacc/docs/03-OpenACC-data.md

     - C/C++: `arr[start_index:length]`, for instance `vec[0:n]`
     - Fortran: `arr(start_index:end_index)`, for instance `vec(1:n)`
 - Note: array data **must** be *contiguous* in memory (vectors, multidimensional arrays etc.)

 # Default data environment in compute constructs

-- All variables used inside the `parallel` or `kernels` region will be treated as *implicit* variables if they are not present in any data clauses, i.e., copying to and from to the device is automatically performed
+- All variables used inside the `parallel` or `kernels` region will be treated as *implicit* variables if they are not present in any data clauses, i.e. copying to and from the device is automatically performed
 - Implicit *array* variables are treated as having the `copy` clause in both cases